ampproject/amphtml/extensions/amp-bind/amp-bind.md

 ### Errors

-There are several types of runtime errors that may be encountered when working with `amp-bind`.
+Below outlines the types of errors that may arise when working with `amp-bind`.

 <table>
   <tr>